-The price of an HPV vaccine of about €300 (three necessary doses) inevitably impacts the decision on vaccinating one's child against the HPV virus; only 39% (78) of the parents decided in favor of the vaccination, which indicates that the price is too high and economically unacceptable, despite the parents' desire to vaccinate their children.
-As the confirmation of financial inability there was the question, Would you have decided in favor of vaccination earlier if the price was significantly reduced from the existing one?, to which 97.5% (195) of the respondents answered affirmatively.
-At the same time, as much as 93.5% (187) of the respondents considered that the current market price of HPV vaccines in Serbia is too high.
+A certain outcome is due to finding out about the price of HPV vaccine in order to vaccinate her child against the HPV virus, with the current market price of the vaccine of about 300EUR after treatment (three necessary doses), only 39% of the parents decided (78), which indicates a high and the economically unacceptable existing price, despite the parents' desire to vaccinate their children.
+As a confirmation of financial inadmissibility (inability) there is an answer to the following in a series of questions.
+Would you decide to vaccinate before if the price was significantly reduced from the existing one?
+To which even 97.5 respondents (195) answered affirmatively.
+At the same time, as many as 93.5% (187) of the respondents consider that the current market price of HPV vaccines in Serbia is high.